richardokonicha/parsesig/README.md

 ---

 * Create new Heroku app on your [Heroku account](https://heroku.com).
-* Link app to using the gihub option and select the repository
+* Link app to using the github option and select the repository
 * From terminal set git heroku remote url

   ```bash